mountetna/monoetna/decisions/adr-0002-orchestrate-etls.md

 ## Consequences

 - Requiring that Airflow has the ability to launch Docker Swarm services means that the Airflow scheduler has to run on a Swarm manager node, so that it can create and run Swarm services.
-This impacts our Swarm configuration, such that `dsco1` is dedicated solely to Airflow.
-Airflow is fairly resource intensive (including all the non-Docker tasks that get started), so we are unable to isolate it onto a light-weight manager node per Swarm best-practices, and instead have decided to use `dsco1` as a very large manager node.
+Also, since we are using a LocalExecutor for non-Docker tasks, they will run on the same node as the Airflow schedule.
+To accomodate this local workload plus the need for the scheduler to be on a manager node, we have designated `dsco1` as a beefy manager node dedicated solely to Airflow.
 I think if we used a Celery executor instead of the LocalExecutor, we could then isolate the Airflow scheduler service onto a lighter-weight manager node, and have Airflow Celery consumers exist on the beefier, worker nodes.
-This might also require our manager nodes to have more resources, since Airflow itself is resource intensive.
+This might also require our manager nodes to have more resources though, since Airflow itself is resource intensive.
+We have observed that even slightly overloading the manager nodes often leads to frozen / hung docker daemons, and it's possible that Airflow might overwhelm our current manager nodes' resources.

-- Since containerized ETLs run as Docker Swarm services (i.e. `DockerServiceOperator_<hash>`), they are ephemeral, and it can be very difficult to get log information for short-lived / crashing / buggy tasks through Portainer, since they appear in the list of services for a short period of time.
-It would be nice if those logs could persist somewhere, or if the log files were more easily findable.
+- Since containerized ETLs run as Docker Swarm services (i.e. `DockerServiceOperator_<hash>`), they are ephemeral, and it can be very difficult to get log information for short-lived / crashing / buggy tasks through Portainer, since they appear in the list of services for such a short period of time.
+It would be nice if those logs could persist somewhere, or if the log files were more easily findable even after a service stops running.

 - ETLs should run in time-batches, per the basic Airflow design (with start_time and end_time windows).
-This means that some of our ETLs, which do not have good time information (i.e. Box and CAT ingestion ETLs), keep their own cursor information in an Airflow variable.
-For example, the Box ingest ETL uses file size plus name to create a unique hash.
-At some point we may run into size limitations of these variables.
-There also seem to be concurrency issues where parallel tasks (i.e. in CAT ingestion) try to update the same variable at the same time.
-Task retries overcome those collisions.
+This means that some of our ETLs, which do not have good time information (i.e. Box and CAT ingestion ETLs), keep their own cursor information in an Airflow variable as an alternative to time batching.
+For example, the Box ingest ETL uses file size plus name to create a unique hash, which is stored in a variable and compared against a file list to determine which files have already been ingested.
+At some point we may run into size limitations of these variable blobs.
+There also seem to be concurrency issues where parallel tasks (i.e. in CAT ingestion) try to update the same variable at the same time, and one will get locked out.
+Task retries automatically overcome those collisions, but it would be nice to find a more robust solution.

 - Because ETLs are project-scoped, we need to configure a new Airflow connection for each target project, with a specific task token created for each connection.
 This is additional configuration overhead and may lead to missed ETL runs when the tokens expire.